OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 An explanation of each category follows the table.

          49  curated alignment
-        105  align to separation taxonomy
+        105  aligned to separation taxonomy
+    3757548  no candidates, not aligned
+    2325870  single candidate confirmed by some heuristic 1767  single candidate not confirmed by any heuristic 10678  all candidates rejected by heuristics

 Choice between multiple candidates determined using heuristics: